J-Baxter/AIV_2344bEpizooticReassortment/README.md

 Scripts used to assist in the curation of sequence and location data are included within the [data_curation](scripts/data_curation/) sub directory.
 Required helper functions are sourced from [funcs](scripts/funcs/).

-## **Statistical Models** {#statistical-models}
+## **Statistical Models**

 We fitted three statistical models to quantify patterns of reassortant emergence across continents and to understand the drivers of reassortant spatial diffusion.
-All models are contained within the [statistical_models](scripts/statistical_models/) sub directory:
+Each model has three associated scripts: one fitting the model, one to run model evaluations and one for interpretation.
+All models are contained within the [statistical_models](scripts/statistical_models/) sub directory.
+Evaluation and interpretation plots are produced in \*\_model_evaluation and \*model_interpretation scripts, however these may differ slightly from the final published plots (located in [scripts/figure_scripts](scripts/figure_scripts)).\

+The 'number of reassortants model' has additional scripts to describe the model in Stan (located in [scripts/statistical_models/stan_models](scripts/statistical_models/stan_models)) and for pre-processing.\

 ### 1. Number of Reassortants Model